vale981/agent/README.md

 #### 1. Open WS-connection to INDI-server (protected via token)

-To establish new WS-connection to INDI-server you will need to use URL with format:
+To establish a new WS-connection to INDI-server you will need to use URL with format:

 `ws://raspberrypi.local:2020/websocket/indiserver?token=cca13ac2951efd6d912ead20a7ab4882`